View, download and share flyers for our open seminars.

-Can I participate in a course by myself, or do I have to come down with a group?
+Can I participate in a seminar by myself, or do I have to come down with a group?

-Cristosal offers Open Courses throughout the year, which are open to enrollment by individuals or small groups.
-Open Courses have preset dates and curricula.
+Cristosal offers Open Seminars throughout the year, which are open to enrollment by individuals or small groups.
+Open Seminars have preset dates and curricula.
 Participants join with people from around North America in El Salvador, providing an even greater diversity of perspectives and a great opportunity to meet new friends and colleagues.
-The Open Courses being offered in 2105 were: LGBT Rights & Sexual Diversity Ministry, Theologies of Mission & Development, Theater of the Oppressed, Migration & Human Trafficking and Election Observation and Democracy Building.
-(See course descriptions for Open Course dates.)

 Is El Salvador safe for foreign travelers?

 Yes.
 The most recent travel advisory released by U.S. Department of State states that: